AngeloAntona/Emolyser/README.md

     else:
         return None  # Esclude altri stati emotivi
 ```
-and we apply that function to each song:
+The function is applied to each row in the dataset, and the assigned emotion is saved in a new column emotion:
 ``` Python
 annotations['emotion'] = annotations.apply(assign_emotion, axis=1)
 ```